TMJ30/credit-risk-classification/README.md

-# Credit Risk Analysis Report
+# Loan Risk Analysis with Logistics Regression

-### **Overview**
+## Overview

-The purpose of the analysis was to train and evaluate a logistic regression model with the ability to identify the creditworthiness of borrowers.
-In order to create the model, we were given a data set of historical lending activities which includes the following information per borrower: loan size, interest rate, income, deb to income ratio, number of credit accounts open, derogatory marks (history of financial difficulties), and the total debt accumulation.
-Taking into consideration the borrowers' profile, I needed to predict healthy loans (class 0) and loans at high-risk of default (class 1).
-In the historical dataset, there were 75,036 healthy loans and 2,500 high-risk loans that were reported.
+The purpose of this analysis was to train and evaluate a logistic regression model capable of identifying the creditworthiness of borrowers.
+Using a dataset of historical lending activity, the model predicts:

-To build the logistic regression model, I first separated the data into training and testing sets.
-By using the training set, I was able to teach the model, exposing it to known data.
-The testing set was then used to evaluate the model's performance on unseen data.
-To evaluate the model's accuracy performance, a confusion matrix was then generated providing a summary of the predicted results and identifying areas where it may be making errors.
-In addition to the confusion matrix, a classification report was created to help assess the logistic regression model's performance and reliability in detail.
+* **Healthy loans (class 0)**
+* **High-risk loans (class 1)**

+The dataset includes 75,036 healthy loans and 2,500 high-risk loans with borrower features such as:
+* Loan size
+* Interest rate
+* Income
+* Debt-to-income ratio
+* Number of credit accounts open
+* Derogatory marks (financial difficulties)
+* Total debt accumulation

+## Workflow
+1. **Split Data:** Separated into training and testing sets to teach the model and evaluate performance
+2. **Train Model:** Logistic regression was trained on the training set
+3. **Evaluate Performance:**
+   * Generated a confusion matrix to summarize predictions and identify errors
+   * Created a classification report to assess precision, recall, and overall reliability

 ### **Results of the Logistic Regression Model**